textpattern/textpattern.github.io/tags/tag-basics/learning-about-tags.md

 ## Anatomy of a tag

 Like their HTML/XML counterparts, Textpattern tags come in two main flavours: **self-closed** and **container**.
 Some may act as both, depending on how you wish to use them.
-A third type, related to the container, is a **conditional** which allows you to take action if certain conditions are met or not.
+A third type, related to the container, is a **conditional** that allows you to take action if certain conditions are met or not.

 ### Self-closed tags